SpeedyWeather/SpeedyWeather.jl/docs/src/installation.md

 ## Compatibility with Julia versions

-SpeedyWeather.jl usually lives on the latest minor release and/or its predecessor.
-At the moment (June 2023) this means
-- Julia v1.8
-- Julia v1.9

-are supported, but we dropped the support of earlier versions.
+SpeedyWeather.jl requires Julia v1.8 or later.
+The package is tested on Julia v1.8, 1.9, and 1.10.